Metro Exodus: Plot

-After the attack on D6, Artyom becomes disillusioned with the constant infighting and corruption within the Metro and leaves the Spartan Order.
-He becomes obsessed with proving other humans outside of Moscow have survived and makes numerous dangerous expeditions to the surface.
-During an expedition with Anna, they witness a working train running on the surface.
-Before they can follow it, they and a group of people who claim to be from outside Moscow are captured by Hansa soldiers.
-The Hansa soldiers execute the other prisoners, and Artyom is shot and Anna is taken hostage.
-Artyom survived the shooting; he follows the soldiers to rescue Anna and inadvertently destroys a signal jammer that was blocking all radio communications between Moscow and the outside world.
-Radio transmissions from all over the world begin to be received, and Artyom and Anna realize humanity has not gone extinct.
+After the battle at D6, Artyom leaves the Spartan Order, disillusioned with the constant infighting and corruption within the Metro.
+He obsesses with proving other humans outside of Moscow have survived and makes numerous expeditions to the surface, despite Anna and Miller insisting it is futile.
+During an expedition with Anna, they witness a train running on the surface.
+Before they can follow it, they are captured by Hansa soldiers, who shoot Artyom and take Anna hostage.
+Artyom survives the shooting; he follows the soldiers to rescue Anna and inadvertently destroys a signal jammer that was blocking all radio communications between Moscow and the outside world.
+Radio transmissions begin to be received, and Artyom and Anna realize humanity has not gone extinct.
 They escape by stealing one of Hansa's locomotives that they later name Aurora.

-As the train leaves, the Spartan Order moves in to retake it, and are shocked and confused at Artyom's and Anna's presence.
+As the train leaves, the Spartan Order moves in to retake it, and are shocked by Artyom's and Anna's presence.
 Knowing Hansa will kill all of them for knowing the truth, Miller concludes the Spartans' best chance of survival is to flee Moscow.
-Once outside the city, Miller tells the others while many of Russia's cities were bombed, the war did not end and NATO has occupied the remains of the nation.
+Outside the city, Miller tells the others that while many of Russia's cities were bombed, the war did not end and NATO has occupied the remains of the nation.
 To prevent NATO from attacking Moscow, the Russian leadership decided to secretly jam all communications to make the outside world believe nobody had survived.
 They receive a radio broadcast from Moscow Defense Command calling for survivors to rally at the "Ark", which is located at Mount Yamantau.
-Miller decides to go to the Ark, believing the Russian government has rebuilt itself there.
+Miller decides to go there, believing it is where the Russian government has rebuilt itself.